Onran0/Charms/README.md

 - From the IDE selection menu, select **Eclipse IDE for java developers**
 - Create a new workspace
 - Create a new project using java version **JavaSE-1.8 (or JavaSE-1.6 if you want to create a mod for an older Java version)**
-- Download the desired release and extract it to some folder
+- Download the desired charms release and extract it to some folder

 - Select your project, then in the top menu click **Project**, then **Properties**, then **Java Build Path**, then **Libraries,** then **Add External JARs**, and select the root JAR of the desired release, and click button **Apply And Close**.